Syncplay/syncplay/README.md

 ### Media Player Classic Home Cinema (MPC-HC) on Windows

-On Windows simply running `syncplayClient.exe` opens a command-line window for communication and an instance of MPC-HC for synbcronised video playback.
+On Windows simply running `syncplayClient.exe` opens a Syncplay command-line window for communication and an instance of MPC-HC for synchronised video playback.
+This instance of MPC-HC is controlled by Syncplay through the associated command-line window, but other instances of MPC-HC will be unaffected.

 ## Using Syncplay